 Historical data bears this out.
 President Clinton raised the top marginal income tax rate from 31 to 39.6 percent and saw GDP growth top 4 percent every year in his second term.
 President George W. Bush’s tax cuts were supposed to accelerate growth; instead, they led to unimpressive growth and eventually recession.

 The rich, by definition, have a lot of money; in fact, the top 1 percent control close to 40 percent of the nation’s wealth.
 The richest 400 Americans have as much wealth as the bottom half of the nation’s citizenry.
 Meanwhile, 43 million Americans live in poverty, with half a million homeless on any given night.

-Even with higher tax rates (and less loopholes) the country’s millionaires and billionaires will be fine, which is why billionaires like Warren Buffett and even Mark Cuban, a conservative, have said they would be willing to pay more.
+Even with higher tax rates (and fewer loopholes), the country’s wealthiest will be fine; billionaires like Warren Buffett and even Mark Cuban, a conservative, attest to this, having said they would be willing to pay more in taxes.
 But for the government to provide basic housing, nourishment, health care and education to the rest of its citizens, the money must come from somewhere.
 For the most fortunate to fail to pay their fair share would be a moral failure.

 They’re already low (compared to the past)

 After eight years of a Democratic president, some may think tax rates for the wealthiest Americans are historically high.
 In fact, the current top tax rate is less than half the 91 percent it was under President Eisenhower, a Republican.
 The top rate was consistently 70 percent or higher until the Reagan tax cuts of the 1980s, and those cuts resulted in the national debt tripling in eight years.

 It’s about fairness!

 First, let’s define fairness.
 Fairness means that Americans reap the rewards of their labor, that what they earn inherently belongs to them and not to the government to redistribute as it sees fit, and that the path to prosperity is through hard work and success.